ParsianRoboticLab/Zero-Shot-Learning/README.md

 Due to the lack of data for unseen labels, the state-of-art for this project was training a Generative Adversarial Network in order to generate the unseen dataset.

-According to the GAN Architecture (Figure bellow), the generative network makes a random image with a fake label `ZJULFAKE`.
+According to the GAN Architecture (Figure bellow), the generative network makes an artificial image with a fake label `ZJULFAKE`.
 Both discriminator and generator networks will train through the response of the discriminator network to the augmented data set including both real and fake data.

 ![alt text][GAN]